 I wish I had known Jade before we went to Prep - how great is this idea - On the Sunday before school starts we have a special lunch, with our Prep's fav foods, and invite the grandparents etc to come.
-Prep wears his uniform and proudly shows off his new bag/lunchbox/shoes etc. Family photos etc. Really helps to get the hype done ahead of time, so on their first day it's chilled out.
+Prep wears his uniform and proudly shows off his new bag/lunchbox/shoes, there are family photos etc. Really helps to get the hype done ahead of time, so on their first day it's chilled out.

 TIP 3 - TRY IT OUT

 Maybe even set up a bit of a playtime snack, lunchtime routine so they realise they can't really eat all day.
-This one I also do now....so we have food when we're at work, and also so that Lucas (not me) don't attack the pantry all day long!
+This one I also do now ... so we have food when we're at work, and also so that Lucas (not me) doesn't attack the pantry all day long!